sarimwaniR/Infinite-Storage-Glitch/README.md

 "Some dude sent me email saying he has a patent on the idea of storing data on YT.
 It sounded extremely phishy and I could not find the patent on USPTO.
 If you have evidence I'll not shut it down try sue me youtube you will never find me "

-Oh and if Youtube sends me a Cease and Desist I'll gladly shut it down too.
+Oh and if Youtube sends me a Cease and Desist I'll gladly shut it down to. email-Sarimwani@proton.me

 # Infinite-Storage-Glitch